• There are no suggestions because the search field is empty.

 You’ll want to be sure your son is in good hands during his travel to and from school, especially if you’re sending your son to a junior boarding school far from where you live.
 Navigating airports, buses, and other transportation options can be harrowing for young boys.

 Does the school have staff dedicated to working with parents and students to ensure boys get home safely or is it left to the parents to manage travel?
 Is the school near a major transportation hub or will travel be a complicated, multi-hour ordeal?
-Who will be there to help if a flight gets cancelled or your child gets sick and is unable to travel as planned?
+Who will be there to help if a flight gets canceled or your child gets sick and is unable to travel as planned?
 Most schools have clear procedures and guidelines for student travel.
 Just make sure you are comfortable with the plan your school of choice employs.

 8. How much time does your son spend traveling to athletic matches?